 In Temple Bar you can enjoy different craft beers, some of which are local.

-Red Light Bar in the Red Light District had amazing music to dance to, especially if you have lived in Spain for a time!
+Red Light Bar in the Red Light District had amazing music to dance to, especially if you have lived in Spain for some time!

 And last but not least: fries!
 Vleminckx sells the best in all of Amsterdam, according to our guide.
 They were surprisingly cheap and really very tasty.